sharuvaruu/sharuvaruu/README.md

 # 👋 Hey There!
-I’m Sharvari Salodkar, but you can call me sharuvaruu!
+I’m Sharvari Salodkar, but you can call me sharuvaruu! 🚀

 Welcome to my digital playground!
 I’m a tech enthusiast with a penchant for **Machine Learning**, **Deep Learning**, and **Large Language Models**.
-When I’m not diving into code or juggling algorithms, you’ll find me building solutions and honestly I am still figuring out in life!
+When I’m not diving into code or juggling algorithms, you’ll find me building solutions that are smarter, faster, and occasionally more humorous than your average chatbot. 😄

 Oh, and I’m also a writer by passion – because who doesn’t love a good story with their code? 📚

+Currently, I’m knee-deep in developing **[Manasadhana](https://github.com/sharuvaruu/manasadhana)** – a project that’s on a mission to make mental health support as accessible as ordering a pizza (minus the cheesy jokes, of course).

 ---